top of page

 • Streamside buffers function as a “water treatment plant,” absorbing nutrients and other pollutants before they reach streams.

-• Trees fall into streams providing habitat and rearing pools.
+• Trees fall into streams, providing habitat and rearing pools.

-• Vegetation stabilizes stream banks and reduces erosion.
+• Vegetation stabilizes streambanks and reduces erosion.

-an eligible river or stream.
+50 to 180-foot-wide plantings of native trees and shrubs bordering an eligible river or stream.

-drainages with a channel less than 15 feet wide.
-These are also available on streams and drainages connected to
+15-foot-wide strips of native shrubs planted on eligible streams and drainages with channels less than 15 feet wide.
+These are also available on streams and drainages connected to eligible streams up to 10 miles upstream.

-• Grass Filter Strips: 20-120 foot wide strips of grassy vegetation planted along stream segments that are upstream of salmon habitat.
+20 to 120-foot-wide strips of grassy vegetation planted along stream segments that are upstream of salmon habitat.

-• Pastureland Wetland Buffers: 20-120 foot wide band of vegetation planted on marginal pastureland that is adjacent to wetlands.
+20 to 120-foot-wide band of vegetation planted on marginal pastureland that is adjacent to wetlands.

 bottom of page